-Note: The frequency for this response category was suppressed to meet non-identification requirements.
+Note: \The frequency for this response category was suppressed to meet non-identification requirements.

-The CFER-H V1.2 data presented indicate the number of Blood or Blood Product Incidents originating during different stages of the process of care as a percentage of all Blood or Blood Products Incident reports involving an Incorrect action and having data on the stage of the PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED and EXTENT OF HARM, stratified by whether the patient experienced harm or not.
+The CFER-H V1.2 data presented indicate the number of Blood or Blood Product Incidents originating during different stages of the process of care by whether the patient experienced a harm or not.
+Percentages are based on Blood or Blood Products Incident reports involving an Incorrect action with EXTENT OF HARM reported for each PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED.

-Reports had INITIAL REPORT DATES from December 31, 2009 through December 21, 2020.
-A total of 1,553 Blood or Blood Product Incident reports included data for the PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED and EXTENT OF HARM.
+Reports had INITIAL REPORT DATES from April 24, 2008 through December 31, 2021.
+A total of 1,553 Blood or Blood Product Incident reports included data for the PROCESS WHEN

+BLOOD OR BLOOD PRODUCT EVENT ORIGINATED and EXTENT OF HARM.

 Percentages sum to 100% within Harm and No Harm columns, but the sum of percentages shown may not total 100% due to rounding and suppression.

-- In CFER-H V1.2, PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENTORIGINATED in the Blood or Blood Product module is DE138 in response to the question: "During which stage did the event originate (regardless of the stage when it was discovered)?"
+- In CFER-H V1.2, PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED in the Blood or Blood Product module is DE138 in response to the question: "During which stage did the event originate (regardless of the stage when it was discovered)?"
 EXTENT OF HARM in the PIF is DE55 in response to the question: "After any intervention to reduce harm, what was the degree of residual harm to the patient from the incident (and subsequent intervention)?" - The response "Available for issue" refers to processes relating to quality management of product inventory by Transfusion Services.
 The response "Product issue" refers to processes relating to the issuance of products from Transfusion Services. - The scope of reporting for the CFER-H V1.2 Blood or Blood Product EVENT TYPE excludes patient safety concerns arising prior to receipt of the blood or blood product by the blood bank.
 Also excluded from CFER-H V1.2 were incidents involving adverse reactions during or following administration without any apparent incorrect action.